Spanish Sentence Structure

 El jardínse vefantástico

-• Interrogative Sentences
+Interrogative Sentences

-• ¿Esteban estaba en tu casa? – Esteban was at your house?
+• ¿Esteban estaba en tu casa? – Was Esteban at your house?

-In Spanish, question marks should be placed at the beginning and end of an interrogative sentence to indicate that it is a question.
-The opening question mark is an inverted question mark (¿), and the closing question mark is a regular question mark (?).
-This is known as the “Spanish question mark” and is used to differentiate questions from statements.
+Understanding Spanish Question Marks: In Spanish, question marks are always placed at both the beginning and end of an interrogative sentence.
+The opening question mark is inverted (¿), and the closing question mark is a regular one (?).
+This distinctive use helps differentiate questions from statements at the outset of a sentence.

 • Nicolas no entiende la información. – Nicolas doesn’t understand the information.